garethjns/MSIModels/readme.md

 ### Output
 There are two main outputs for the network, a binary "fast" or "slow" decision and a linear "rate" estimation.
 By default the loss weights are 50/50 for these.
 The binary decision is used to evaluate model performance.

 There are additional outputs at the layers before the input branches merged.
 By default the loss weights for these are set to 0, and these outputs have no effect on training.
 Modifying the weights of the outputs allows creation of models that either focus on the final decision, or the intermediate event detection stages.
+See also [model debug](#model_debug)

 ### Architectures
 #### Early